2heal1/openai-apps-sdk-examples/README.md

 pnpm run serve
 ```

-The assets are exposed at [`http://localhost:4444`](http://localhost:4444) with CORS enabled so that local tooling (including MCP inspectors) can fetch them.
+This command concurrently runs the Module Federation remote (`remote-pizza-list`) on [`http://localhost:3002`](http://localhost:3002) and serves the built gallery at [`http://localhost:4444`](http://localhost:4444) with CORS enabled so that local tooling (including MCP inspectors) can fetch the assets.
+Stop the script with `Ctrl+C` to terminate both servers.

 ## Run the MCP servers